 Online marketplaces have become a major force in DACH e-commerce.
 They offer a vast selection of products and a convenient shopping experience for consumers.

-Since marketplaces are quite popular in DACH region, customers tend to compare prices on several different platforms as well.
+Since marketplaces are quite popular in the DACH region, customers tend to compare prices on several different platforms as well.
 Actually, there’s a range of price comparison websites that are quite popular, including Idealo.de, Preis.de, Shopping24.de, etc.

 As can be seen, there are a lot of platforms and price comparison sites that you can use to your advantage.
 By listing your products on at least a few such portals, you can increase the visibility of your e-commerce business and reach more potential customers in the long run.
 Choose wisely and get familiar with the terms & conditions of every platform, though.